yarisvt/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/to-conclude.md

 * We've created a new Organisation
 * We've added a Team
-* We've added an Environment, including a Control Plane and an associated Edge Gateway and deployed them
+* We've added an Environment, including a Control Plane and an associated Cloud Data Plane and deployed them
-* We've added a very simple API to the Control Plane Dashboard and tested it via the first Edge Gateway
+* We've added a very simple API to the Control Plane Dashboard and tested it via the first Cloud Data Plane
 * We've seen the data from the Gateways displayed in the Analytics section of the Control Plane Dashboard

 We have actually only scratched the surface of what is possible with Tyk Cloud.